arpita2512/hopfield_experiments/docs/source/intro.rst

 Introduction
 ##############

-This is an implementation of the Hopfield Network using synchronous pattern recovery.
-Experiments are performed using `MNIST <http://yann.lecun.com/exdb/mnist/>`_ dataset.
-Results are compared with Asynchronous approach of Hopfield and Self-Organising Map.
+This is an implementation of the Hopfield Network for COMP5400M Bio-Inspired Computing: Coursework 2.
+The task is to evaluate image reconstruction using synchronous pattern recovery, and compare results with the asynchronous approach and Self-Organising Map.
+Experiments are performed using the `MNIST <http://yann.lecun.com/exdb/mnist/>`_ dataset.

 ++++++++++++++++++
 Hopfield Network